 The safety of each student, visitor (guest) and staff member shall be considered of paramount importance; therefore, prompt, and efficient treatment of all incidents is necessary.
 All faculty, staff, and administration are responsible to report to the Director of Operations, or designee, any safety issues that they identify.
-Student information is in the TOM system and is available to authorized personnel.
+Student information is in the student information system and is available to authorized personnel.
 It contains emergency contacts, parental permission to act in emergency situations, as appropriate, and notations of any unusual health conditions.
 Administration and the Executive Director will be notified immediately when serious accidents occur.
 Lake County School Board (LCSB) Risk Management conducts all investigations of accidents/incidents.

 When a student, faculty/staff, or visitor has an accident/incident, whether on campus or off campus at a school-related activity, the faculty/staff member present during the accident/incident must complete the LCSB approved form.
-The form is submitted to LCSB Risk Management within 24 hours.
-No copies are to be made for the school as per LCSB policy regarding confidentiality.
+The form is submitted to LCSB Risk Management as per LCSB policy.
 Additionally, when incidents occur at the extension campus or one of the ISCs, personnel at the location shall be made aware.